webcreate/infinite-ajax-scroll/doc/extension-trigger.md

     <dd>".listing"</dd>
 </dl>

-Enter the unique selector of the element you want to append the trigget to.
+Enter the unique selector of the element you want to append the trigger to.

 ### text